SEPECAT Jaguar: United Kingdom

-The RAF accepted delivery of the first of 165 single seat Jaguar GR1s (the service designation of the Jaguar S) with 54(F) squadron in 1974.
+The RAF accepted delivery of the first of 165 single seat Jaguar GR1s (the service designation of the Jaguar S) with No 54 (F) squadron in 1974.
 These were supplemented by 35 two seat trainers, the Jaguar T2 (previously Jaguar B).
-The Jaguar S and B had a more comprehensive nav/attack system than the A and E models used by the French Air Force, consisting of a Ferranti/Marconi NAVWASS (NAVigation and Weapon Aiming Sub System) and a Plessey 10 Way Weapon Control System.
+The Jaguar S and B had a more comprehensive nav/attack system than the A and E models used by the French Air Force, consisting of a Ferranti/Marconi Navigation and Weapon Aiming Sub System (NAVWASS) and a Plessey 10 Way Weapon Control System.
 RAF Jaguars were used for rapid deployment and regional reinforcement, and others flew in the tactical nuclear strike role, carrying the WE.177 bomb.

 Beginning in 1975 with 6 Squadron, followed by 54 Squadron based at RAF Coltishall, and a 'Shadow squadron', 226 OCU based at RAF Lossiemouth, Jaguar squadrons were declared operational to SACEUR with the WE.177.
-14 Squadron and 17 Squadron based at RAF Bruggen followed by 1977.
+14 Squadron and 17 Squadron based at RAF Bruggen followed by 1977."RAF nuclear front line Order-of-Battle 1977–78." nuclear-weapons.info.
+Retrieved: 15 November 2010.
 20 Squadron and 31 Squadron also based at RAF Bruggen brought the RAF Jaguar force to its peak strength of six squadrons plus the OCU, each of twelve aircraft equipped with eight WE.177s.
 Two further squadrons, 2 Squadron and 41 Squadron based at RAF Laarbruch and RAF Coltishall respectively, were primarily tasked with tactical reconnaissance.
 From 1975 the OCU's wartime role was as an operational squadron in the front line assigned to SACEUR with 12 Jaguar aircraft, eight WE.177 nuclear bombs, and a variety of conventional weapons.